clokman/KAD/Prototype_Final/step_7_ldr_configuration_and_import.md

-In order to import and integrate the triple store that is hosted by STARDOG, numerous adjustments were made to the configuration files of LD-R. These modified configuration files can be found in ld-r directory.
+In order to import and integrate the triple store that is hosted by STARDOG, numerous adjustments were made to the configuration files of LD-R. These modified configuration files can be found in ld-r/configs directory.